thefrontside/bigtest/packages/convergence/README.md

 successfully executed, it is considered to be passing and a converging promise will resolve.
 However, if the converging function does not pass within the provided timeout period the promise will reject with the last error thrown from the function.
-A converging promise will reject right before the timeout so it is never reached during it's execution.

 ### Using `Convergence`